-The mission of the MS Food Policy Council is to advocate for food and farm policies that build healthy communities and strengthen local food systems.
+The mission of the MS Food Policy Council is to educate Mississippians about food and farm policies that build healthy communities and strengthen local food systems.

-The Mississippi Food Policy Council was established in April of 2010 and is comprised of stakeholders focused on issues such as hunger, farming, health, nutrition and policy.
+The Mississippi Food Policy Council is comprised of stakeholders focused on issues such as hunger, farming, health, nutrition and policy.
 The steering committee has been comprised of organizations such as: Mississippi Health Advocacy Program, Harvard Law School, Real Food Gulf Coast, Delta Directions Consortium, Community Foundation of Northwest Mississippi, Mississippi Poultry Association, Mississippi Fruit and Vegetable Growers’ Association, Indianola Main Street/Indianola Farmers Market, Cole Farms, North Delta Produce Growers Association, Delta Fresh Foods, Mississippi Roadmap to Health Equity, Mississippi Farm Bureau, Gulf Coast Health Educators, and Partnership for a Healthy Mississippi.
 Individuals from Mississippi State University, University of Mississippi, and several government agencies are also involved.

 What is a Food Policy Council?